A Guide to LinkedIn for Musicians

 Join music industry groups

 A great feature of LinkedIn is being able to join groups relevant to your industry.
-They are useful places to make new connections and put your face and profile in front of people who can make a difference to your career.
+They are useful places to make new industry connections and put your face and profile in front of people who can make a difference to your career.

 Maintain professional relationships

 Once you’ve added someone to your LinkedIn network (and they’ve accepted you) you’ll have a quick and easy way to reach out to them, without relying on email addresses or phone numbers that may eventually go out of date.